nishchalnishant/Deep_learning_methods/0. Machine learning/1. Supervised learning/1. regression/4. Descision tree regression/readme.md

 ## Important Terminology related to Decision Trees

-**Root Node**: It represents the entire population or sample and this further gets divided into two or more homogeneous sets.
+- **Root Node**: It represents the entire population or sample and this further gets divided into two or more homogeneous sets.
-**Splitting**: It is a process of dividing a node into two or more sub-nodes.
+- **Splitting**: It is a process of dividing a node into two or more sub-nodes.
-**Decision Node**: When a sub-node splits into further sub-nodes, then it is called the decision node.
+- **Decision Node**: When a sub-node splits into further sub-nodes, then it is called the decision node.
-**Leaf / Terminal Node**: Nodes do not split is called Leaf or Terminal node.
+- **Leaf / Terminal Node**: Nodes do not split is called Leaf or Terminal node.
-**Pruning**: When we remove sub-nodes of a decision node, this process is called pruning.
+- **Pruning**: When we remove sub-nodes of a decision node, this process is called pruning.
 You can say the opposite process of splitting.
-**Branch / Sub-Tree**: A subsection of the entire tree is called branch or sub-tree.
+- **Branch / Sub-Tree**: A subsection of the entire tree is called branch or sub-tree.
-**Parent and Child Node**: A node, which is divided into sub-nodes is called a parent node of sub-nodes whereas sub-nodes are the child of a parent node.
+- **Parent and Child Node**: A node, which is divided into sub-nodes is called a parent node of sub-nodes whereas sub-nodes are the child of a parent node.

-Assumptions while creating Decision Tree

-## some of the assumptions we make while using Decision tree:
+## Some of the assumptions we make while using Decision tree:

 - In the beginning, the whole training set is considered as the root.
 - Feature values are preferred to be categorical.
 If the values are continuous then they are discretized prior to building the model.